yezholov/programming-languages-project-materials/project_materials/Project Specification.md

 ## Project goal

-Our goal with this project is to teach you Rust through parsing, and we have chosen the `SQL` language to parse because of its relative simplicity to other programming languages.
+Our goal with this project is to teach you Rust through parsing, and we have chosen this subset of the `SQL` language to parse because of its relative simplicity to other programming languages.

 ## Dos and don'ts